AnandHirulkar/springBoot_backend/README.md

 # How to run the App

-Create a database `fullstack` in MySql database with command:
+Create a database `fullstack` in 'MySql' database with command:
 `create database fullstack`

 Install maven from the following link: